loshmis/vanguard-docs/registration-form.md

 <a name="form-html"></a>
 ##Updating Form HTML

 As you can see from previous code snippet, where we have updated `getRegister` method for our `AuthController`, there is some `view` function call that says `view('auth.register', ...`.
 This actually means that it Laravel will look for our view into `resources/views/auth/` directory, it will look for file called `register.blade.php`.
-So, that's the file we need to update.
+That's the file we need to update.

 So, we will update `resources/views/auth/register.blade.php` file and add the following code snippet right after email input field: